subhamchbty/go-word-freq/README.md

 ## What's still rough

-- The stop words list is tiny (only 9 words).
+- The stop words list is tiny.
 A real implementation would have hundreds.
 - No stdin support yet — you have to pass a file path.
 - Tests would be good to add, especially for `countWords` since the normalisation logic has a few edge cases.